“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 Thinking back as if it were just yesterday…

 * Glancing down at my hands now, I remember my little fingers clinging tightly to the rim of the old green wheelbarrow, as I sit atop a pile of fresh grass clippings, inhaling the sweetness.
-My own dimpled smile reflects his as he merrily sings to the tunes on the radio.
+My own dimpled smile reflects his as he merrily sings or whistles a variety of tunes.

-* His lap is the best seat in the house while we watch the Tigers defeat the Red Sox on T.V.
+* His lap is the best seat in the house while we watch the Tigers defeat any other team on T.V.

-* As a sophomore in high school, I can still hear his lighter click as he inhales yet another Lucky Strike and patiently draws lines and digits as my dad the chemist patiently explains one more geometry theorem to me for the night.
+* As a sophomore in high school, I can still hear his lighter click as he inhales yet another Lucky Strike and sketches lines and digits.
+Then, my Dad, the chemist, patiently explains one more geometry theorem to me for the night.

-* Purple heart, bronze star, and a battle wound scar in his leg that never kept him from running with the ball during many a neighborhood baseball game.
+* Purple heart, bronze star, and a battle wound scar in his leg from the Battle of the Bulge that never kept him from running with the ball during many a neighborhood baseball game or a quick game of handball with my Mom.

 © Jeanne I. Lakatos